-Students’ morning routine in my classroom is put their belongings in their cubby, answer the question of the day, put their lunch in the refrigerator, sign in, and do the table time activity.
-On their cubby is a star with their name.
+Students quickly learn the morning routine in my classroom: put their belongings in their cubby, answer the Question of the Day, put their lunch in the refrigerator, sign in and do the table time activity.
+On each cubby, there is a name tag and a star with the student’s name.
 It is attached with Velcro.
 It is a visual reminder for them to answer the question after they put their belongings away.
 It a great trick I learned when I first started teaching.

 My Question of the Day was on my refrigerator in my full day classroom.
-I put magnet tape on the back of the stars and sentence.
+I put magnet tape on the back of the stars and sentence pieces.
 Students put their lunch away and answer the question in the same spot.
 I made the T-Chart with tape.

 In my new classroom, I put my Question of the Day on a metal oil drip pan.
 You can buy them from Walmart in the tools section.
 It was silver so I painted with black chalkboard paint.
-I also have my visual arrival routine next to the question if they need to see what to do next.
+I also have my visual arrival routine next to the question if they need reminding of what to do next.

-Every year I always start with the pattern question, “Are you wearing (color word)?”
+I always start each year with the pattern question, “Are you wearing (color word)?”
 I change the color word every Monday.
 This helps my young students learn the pattern sentence and the words yes/no. I also model and encourage students to point to each word as they read the question.
 My goal is for students to be able to answer the question independently.

-Students are learning A TON during Question of the Day.
+Students are learning MANY skills during Question of the Day.
 I listed all the language and literacy objectives/standards Question of the Day meets.

-If you take time during the day to interpret and analyze the question so you will be hitting math objectives and standards too.
+If you take time during the day to interpret and analyze the question, you will be hitting math objectives and standards too.
 Take the time to do this part!
 It only takes a few minutes.

-Questions to Ask… You can ask any questions you choose.
-I always try to keep link them to literacy concepts and sneck in math sometimes too!
+How do I come up with questions to ask?
+You can ask anything you choose!
+I always strive to link them to literacy concepts and sneak in math sometimes too!

-Here is the pattern question, “Does your name begin with the same sound as?”
+Try a pattern question about letter sounds, “Does your name begin with the same sound as ___?”
 I change the sound card every other day to give students lots of practice with beginning sounds.
-I like making questions about their name because every student has to think to answer the question.
+I like making questions about their names because every student has to think to answer the question.

-I have tried making questions where the answer is the same for everyone and it was not my favorite.
+I have tried making questions where the answer is the same for everyone, and it was not my favorite experiment.
 Here is an example, “What letter does the word bird start with?”
 Answers “B” or “K”.
-Once 3 or 4 kids answered the question, students would just automatically put their name next to their friends without even reading the question.
+Once three or four kids answered the question, students would automatically put their name next to their friends without even reading the question.
 No learning was happening.

-A question to get students counting, comparing, and learning about long and short words is “Do you have (number) letters in your name?”.
-Students are counting every morning, talking about more or less, and talking about long and short words!
+A question to get students counting, comparing and learning about long and short words is “Do you have (number) letters in your name?”.
+Students are counting every morning, talking about “more or less than” and talking about long and short words!
 It’s awesome!

-Keeping everything organized is my thing and it makes me happy!
-Here are a few tips to organize your questions.
-It makes changing the question super easy and super quick.
+Keeping everything organized is my jam, and it makes me happy!
+Below are a few tips to organize your questions.
+It makes changing the question super easy and quick.
 I like to store all my questions in this three drawer organizer.

 Like it?
 Pin it!